iMoonLab/DeepHypergraph/docs/source/tutorial/metric.rst

 - :ref:`Epoch Evaluation <tutorial_evaluation_ee>`

-  like vertex classification in simple graph, the evaluation is performed on the whole graph at each epoch.
+  like vertex classification in graph, the evaluation is performed on the whole graph at each epoch.

 - :ref:`Add Batches Then Do Epoch Evaluation <tutorial_evaluation_abe>`